China laughs at Huawei's US policy with bizarre James Bond parody

 China laughs at Huawei’s US policy with bizarre James Bond parody

-Two Secret Agents, Agent 0.06 and ‘James Pond’ discuss their latest assignment in the video.
+Two secret agents, Agent 0.06 and ‘James Pond’ discuss their latest mission in the video.
 The dialogue is muddled and awkward, and “James Pond” repeatedly repeats the “Exsqueeze me” slogan from the movie Wayne’s World for no reason.

 The two spies talk about China’s propaganda and espionage policy, but appear to have confused the country with the United States.
 Agnet 0.06 also accuses the West of carrying out a propaganda campaign against Huawei.